rudderlabs/rudderstack-docs/destinations/appcenter.md

 );
 ```

-In the above snippet, we capture information related to the screen being viewed, such as screen's name and category.
+In the above snippet, RudderStack captures the information related to the screen being viewed, such as screen's name and category.

 {% hint style="info" %}
-The above screen call is directly passed on to Appcenter as a `track` event via its `trackEvent` api with event name as `Viewed {screen name} screen` along with the its properties.
+The above `screen` call is directly passed on to App Center as a `track` event via its `trackEvent` API, with event name as `Viewed {screen name} screen` along with the its properties.
 The above example will be sent as a `track` event with name `Viewed MainActivity screen` along with its properties.
 {% endhint %}

 ## FAQs

-### How do I get the Appcenter API secret?
+### How do I get the App Center API secret?

-The **Api Secret Key** can be found as **App Secret** on the Getting Started page or Settings page on the App Center portal.
+The **API Secret Key** can be found as **App Secret** on the **Getting Started** page or **Settings** page on your App Center portal.

 ### What is transmission interval?

-The App Center SDK uploads logs in a batch of 50 and if the SDK doesn't have 50 logs to send, it will still send logs after 3 seconds (by default).
-There can be a maximum of three batches sent in parallel.
-Here this 3 seconds interval is the transmission interval and value must be between 3 seconds and 86400 seconds (one day).
+The App Center SDK uploads logs in a batch of 50.
+If the SDK doesn't have 50 logs to send, it will still send logs after 3 seconds (set by default).
+There can be a maximum of 3 batches sent in parallel.
+In this case, this interval of 3 seconds is the **transmission interval**.
+Note that the value of this transmission interval must always be between 3 seconds and 86400 seconds (one day).

 ## Contact Us

-If you come across any issues while configuring Appcenter with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
+If you come across any issues while configuring App Center with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!